chenlabUIUC/OrientedPhaseDomain/README.md

 (C) For the Mn white line ratio analysis and EELS mapping

 Open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
-Instructions on how to use the code are included in the beginning of the code.
+Instructions on how to use the code are included in the beginning of the code and in the comments.
+We used Pearson method for the calculations of Mn white line ratio (L3/L2).
 Run the codes as instructed in the notebook.
 An example of the low-loss and core-loss EELS data for a pristine cathode NP is provided.
+The code for generating the map of Mn white line ratio (L3/L2) is provided, together with an example data.